itz-me-zappex/flux/README.md

 PREFIX="~/.local" make install
 ```

-#### Or you may want to keep daemon and modules in single directory, that will work, just
+#### Or you may want to keep daemon and modules in single directory
+Daemon fully functional without installation, if you installed proper dependencies into system.
 ```bash
 ./build/flux -h
 ```